 To fight spam, fraud, and DoS (denial of service):

-- Aggregated Reporting API – The interface would allow the collection of data related to the performance of campaigns without user tracking.
+- Attribution Reporting API – The interface would allow the collection of data related to the performance of campaigns without user tracking.
 The information would include e.g. Reach, Views, Ad Impressions, and more in one report.
 The interface would allow data to be stored in a browser and passed on to the advertiser's systems.
 Several features have been planned for this interface, and they are generally available from September 2023 onwards.
 This API is a work in progress and will evolve over time, dependent on ecosystem feedback and input.

-Google has announced its willingness to work together openly to ensure that the Privacy Sandbox -project benefits all stakeholders.
-Google also wants general feedback and suggestions on Application Programming Interfaces (API).
+Google has expressed a commitment to open collaboration, ensuring that the Privacy Sandbox project benefits all stakeholders.
+They have also welcomed general feedback and suggestions on their Application Programming Interfaces (APIs).

 Long way to go

-Although there have been some rapid changes in Chrome browser updates (like blocking fingerprinting), Google has stated that this type of project is a complex process and, based on experience, changes in the ecosystem are time-consuming.
-It requires reflection, discussion and input from many stakeholders for a long time.
-The Privacy Sandbox proposals have changed significantly over the past year and are likely to change in the future.
-While many of the proposals are strong and have potential, there is still a long way to go.
+Although Chrome browser updates have seen rapid changes (e.g., blocking fingerprinting), Google has announced that projects of this magnitude are complex processes, and experience has shown that ecosystem changes take a long time.
+Privacy Sandbox proposals have changed significantly over the past year and are likely to change further in the future.
+Even though the proposals have potential, there is still a long road ahead.